The Things Stack

 Click Register end device.

-4) “Device Profile” settings in The Things Stack
+4) LoRaWAN parameters in The Things Stack

 In The Things Stack, LoRaWAN MAC and regional parameters are handled automatically by the Network Server and do not require manual configuration.

-For reference, HARDWARIO STICKER uses the following LoRaWAN stack parameters:
+For reference, HARDWARIO STICKER uses:

 - MAC version: LoRaWAN 1.0.4